 The losses however came out in cascading disclosures.
 We don't know how much they really lost but it was several billion dollars in bandwidth alone.
 The accounts for the past three years were "restated".
-This only happens when there are serious accounting "irregularities" (which may or may not include fraud).
+This only happens when there are serious accounting "irregularities" (which will probably include fraud).

 Either way the trust in Enron disappeared.
 Short term capital markets dried up and counter-parties to trades demanded cash wherever they were owed it.
 The effect was the same as an old-fashioned bank run.
 Enron had become as leveraged as most banks and everyone who could get their cash out largely did.
-Insolvency loomed.